 "A thrilling, quick read, Book I of The Divine Revolution series renews its intensity as its sarcastic but no-nonsense protagonist closes in on her quarry.
 The book utilizes simple but elegant graphics and occasional visual juxtaposition of text in an imposing and enticing manner.
 Dark, moody, and rebellious, Fractures delivers an insurrection in heaven with a tough but good-hearted assassin to lead the way." - Indiereader.com

-In a world where nothing is constant, where the whims of the unworthy sow seeds, where bliss and fury dance entwined and the masquarade of sin and faith sways like the breeze, how much betrayal can one bear?
-How far can blind loyalty be pushed?
+In a world where nothing is constant, where the whims of the unworthy sow seeds and the masquerade of sin and faith sways like the breeze, how much betrayal can one woman bear?